Photo: Christian Jepsen/NRC

 Our WASH teams:

-• provide safe drinking water to people affected by displacement through i) water trucking in urban emergency situations ii) water spring catchment in rural areas with regard to the hydrological context iii) water supply network to enable large groups of people to have access to water and iv) rehabilitation of damaged and weak boreholes
+• provide safe drinking water to people affected by displacement through 1) water trucking in urban emergency situations; 2) water spring catchment in rural areas with regard to the hydrological context; 3) water supply network to enable large groups of people to have access to water; and 4) rehabilitation of damaged and weak boreholes

-• provide water harvesting mostly in schools and health centres
+• provide water harvesting and build water points in schools

 • distribute water storage facilities and provide regular water quality testing

-• provide appropriate sanitation and handwashing facilities through i) the construction/rehabilitation of family/communal latrines and showers in favour of internally displaced people, returnees and host communities; ii) the construction/rehabilitation of institutional (schools and health centres) latrines
+• provide appropriate sanitation and handwashing facilities through 1) the construction/rehabilitation of family/communal latrines and showers for internally displaced people, returnees and host communities; 2) the construction/rehabilitation of institutional latrines in schools

-• provide appropriate hygiene items and cleaning materials for households, schools and health centres
+• provide appropriate hygiene items and cleaning materials for households and schools

 • distribute appropriate menstrual hygiene management items for women and girls both in communities and schools